microsoft/fhir-proxy/scripts/Readme.md

 - Client Credentials, or Implicit Oauth flow with token
 - Auth clode flow with code for token exchange

-; therefore to request an access token users make an HTTP POST to the tenant-specific Microsoft identity platform token endpoint with the following parameters.
+To request an access token users make an HTTP POST to the tenant-specific Microsoft identity platform token endpoint with the following parameters.

 ```azurecli
 https://login.microsoftonline.com/<tenant>/oauth2/v2.0/token